Cincinnati-Design-LAB/architour/src/content/buildings/pnc-center.md

 style: International Style
 architect: SOM
 associate_architect: BHDP Architecture
-significance: >-
+---

 First new highrise building in Cincinnati to depart from the conventional rectangualar shape.
 The project incorporated public art including murals by Ellsworth Kelly (removed) and a kinetic sculpture by George Rickey.
----